 Safety in a fleet service is a two-part problem.
 The first is that of the crew, and the second is the goods or passengers on board.
 Having a low safety rating would reduce your business, as fewer consumers can trust the service.
-Additionally, having low safety implies bad work-conditions for drivers and the ground-staff.
+Additionally, having low safety implies bad work conditions for drivers and ground staff.

 Having better performance indicators gives the company the right to brag to the consumer.
 A firm with better insights and statistics can use these indicators to push sales.
 Consumers are frequently on the lookout for these numbers when picking new brands.

-A valuable use of the indicators is to steer the business in the necessary path.
+A valuable use of the indicators is to steer the business on the necessary path.
 KPIs work as insights that help the manager find flaws in the system and fix them adequately.
-Simple decisions like buying new vehicles, hiring new drivers, budgeting promotions, and much more is possible using these indicators.
+Simple decisions like buying new vehicles, hiring new drivers, budgeting promotions, and much more are possible using these indicators.